ginpei/react-vs-monorepo/README.md

 …
 ```

-You will see the following error.
+You will see the following error:

 ```
 Uncaught Error: Invalid hook call.
 Hooks can only be called inside of the body of a function component.
 This could happen for one of the following reasons: